Oakham Lease Extension - Free Consultation

 An extended lease has roughly the same value as a freehold

-It is conventional wisdom that a residential leasehold with more than one hundred years remaining is worth roughly the equivalent as a freehold.
-Where an further ninety years added to any lease with more than 35 years left, the premises will be equivalent in value to a freehold for many years ahead.
+It is conventional wisdom that a residential leasehold with over one hundred years remaining is worth roughly the same as a freehold.
+Where an additional ninety years added to all but the shortest lease, the residence will be equivalent in value to a freehold for many years ahead.

 Lender Requirement